 How to create a custom WordPress registration form?

-To make this registration form work, you must enable a new user registration option on your WordPress website.
+To make this registration form, work you must enable a new user registration option on your WordPress website.

 To do this, go to Settings > General and check the Anyone can register checkbox, then click on the Save Changes button.